LwTuna/WorkInProgress/ClientV2-3D/README.md

 ## Light
 Reflectivity -> How Strong the Light Should be reflected from surface of an object, 0-> no reflectivity
 Shien damping -> How far the Camera can get away from the reflected Light Angle to notice the reflection

+## Fog

+Visiblity modifies the color of the object and mixes it with the background color
+Density determines the "thiccnes" of the fog
+Gradient determines how quickly the fog makes objects less visible
+visibility = e<sup>(-distanceFromCamera * density)<sup>gradient</sup></sup>